BenayounP/AndroidMovieDataBase/documentation/Meta/Engineering.md

 ## How I did it from scratch

+### Some thought
+This "simple" app needed many research, a lot of back and forth and so would have been very difficult to do in the classic way: "here's your Jira ticket, see you tomorrow for next step"

 ### Step1: create architecture skeleton

 ### Step2: just a log with a movie title